It’s a postcard perfect day in the desert when a group of golfers spot Jerry Colangelo standing on the edge of the tony Arizona Biltmore Country Club.

 The team transactions meant that for the first time in nearly 40 years, Colangelo was no longer directly operating a franchise.
 But it wasn’t long before he would have another chance to apply his patented hands-on style in running a major sports entity.

-While Colangelo was dealing with his personal and professional
+While Colangelo was dealing with his personal and professional setbacks, the

 Stern turned to Colangelo, a trusted friend who had served as chairman of the NBA’s board of governors, to reshape USA Basketball.
 Colangelo would agree only if Stern met two conditions.